 When you're ready to freeze the berries, rinse them gently in a bowl of water.
 Remove any damaged or soft fruit.
-Pinch off the circle of small leaves at the top of each berry, and spread the berries out on a towel until you have rinsed them all.
+Pinch off the circle of small leaves at the top of each berry, and spread the berries on a towel until you rinsed them.

 There are two ways to process blackberries for freezing.
 (Note: make sure you label the containers with contents and date.)